CellProfiling/auto_acq/README.md

 Upgrading
 ---------

-1. Change into the repository location cloned into during installation.
+1. Change into the repository location cloned during installation.

 ```bash
 cd ~/path/to/location/auto-acq/